University of Utah Alcohol & Drug Policy

 It is unlawful in Utah possess or use a controlled substance except pursuant to a valid prescription.
 Violation of this law may result in charges running from a class B misdemeanor to second degree felony depending upon the quantity of drugs within the individual’s possession.
 Utah Code Ann. §58-37-8(2).

 It is class B misdemeanor in Utah to use or possess drug paraphernalia.
 Utah Code Ann. § 58-37a-5.

-Penalties for drug violations in Utah may include incarceration for varying periods of time and fines ranging from $750 to $10,000 depending upon the nature and circumstances of the offense.
+Penalties for drug violations in Utah may include incarceration for certain periods of time and fines ranging from $750 to $10,000 depending upon the nature and circumstances of the offense.
 Utah law provides for enhanced penalties and charges if the drug violations occur on a college campus.

 Utah law prohibits minors under the age of 21 from consuming alcohol.
 Utah Code Ann. § 32B-4-409.
 A violation of this law will result in the suspension of driving privileges.

-It is also unlawful in Utah to sell or distribute alcohol to a minor.
-Utah Code Ann § 32B-4-403.
+It is also unlawful in Utah to sell or distribute alcohol to a minor Utah Code Ann § 32B-4-403.
 Violation of this law is a class A or B misdemeanor.

 Utah law prohibits driving while under the influence of alcohol.
 Utah Code Ann. §41-6a-503.
-Violations of this law may result in charges from a class B misdemeanor to a third degree felony depending upon the circumstances.
+Violations of this law may result in a class B misdemeanor to a third degree felony depending upon the circumstances.
 Driving under the influence will also result in the suspension or revocation of a driving license.

 The use of any illicit drug or abuse of alcohol is potentially hazardous to your health.
 Faculty, staff, and students should evaluate the health risks associated with use of illicit drugs or abuse of alcohol.
 Synthetically produced drugs may contain impurities and the true amounts and ingredients are rarely known.
 The effects of a drug may be significantly different with each use.